-The Small Farm Initiative is an urban farmer training program that teaches people how to farm in urban spaces using sustainable growing practices and make money doing so.
+The Small Farm Initiative is a farmer training program that teaches people how to farm in urban spaces using sustainable growing methods.

 How to Support This Program

 Receive fresh vegetables, greens, fruits, and herbs all season long by purchasing a CSA share.
 The produce is grown on our Community Farm in South Salt Lake City by our farm staff, interns, and volunteers.
 In doing so, you are directly supporting our Small Farm Initiative and urban agriculture education in our community.